asavine/CompFinance/README.md

 The code is entirely written in standard C++, and compiles on Visual Studio 2017 out of the box, without any dependency to a third party library.

+The branch 'AADBook' is frozen and reflects the code in the book as published.
+The master branch may evolve.
+Other branches contain specific implementations based on the library.
+For example, the 'MutliAssets' branch contains developments to extend the library to support multiple underlying assets, like basket options or autocalls.
+They will eventually merge into Master but not AADBook.

 # Introduction to back-propagation and automatic differentiation (AAD) in machine learning in finance (Antoine Savine, 2018-2019)

 In addition to the companion code for the book, the repo contains the slides and material for the workshop titled "Introduction to back-propagation and automatic differentiation (AAD) in machine learning in finance."
 This is a softer introduction to some of the themes covered in the book, which also introduces deep learning and its application to derivatives finance, and establishes parallels between the back-propagation algorithm, at the core of deep learning, and AAD.
 This parallel, in turn, provides further intuition into the mechanics of AAD.